Contact-Implicit Trajectory Optimization with Hydroelastic Contact and iLQR: Simulation Results

 \textbf{Initialization: } The robot's initial state was the stationary standing position shown at the right of Figure \ref{fig:quad_gait}.
 The initial guess $\bar{\u}$ was joint torques to hold this standing position.

-To improve efficiency and increase the trajectory length, we solved the optimization problem in receding horizon fashion.
-We first solved the iLQR problem with a time horizon of $0.2s$, or 40 timesteps.
+For long trajectories, we found that the time-stepping solver TAMSI \cite{castro2020transition} often failed to converge, leading to early termination of the optimization problem.
+While this problem could probably be alleviated with the use of a convex time-stepping scheme \cite{castro2021unconstrained}, we increased the trajectory length by solving the optimization problem in receding horizon fashion.
+We first solved the iLQR problem with a time horizon of 0.2s, or 40 timesteps.
 We then shifted the horizon forward by 4 timesteps, used the optimal control sequence from the prior time window to generate a new initial guess $\bar{\u}$, and resolved the optimization problem.
 We repeated this process 100 times to obtain a trajectory with a total length of roughly 2 seconds.

 \textbf{Cost Function: } The cost function was designed to move the robot forward at a desired velocity, $v^{des}_x$.
 The nominal state $\x^{nom}$ was composed of the following elements: base orientation $\bm{\theta}_B$ corresponding to a level body, base position $\bm{p}_B$ shifted forward according to the desired velocity, joint angles $\q_J$ corresponding to the initial standing posture, base angular velocity $\bm{\omega}_B=0$, base linear velocity $\dot{\bm{p}}_B = [v^{des}_x~0~0]$, and joint velocities $\v_J = 0$.